Berlin

 sly Berlin

-A Berlin 5★ that banks everything on contemporary design and a trendy location, steps from the East Side Gallery.
+A 5★ Berliner that stakes everything on contemporary design and a trendy location, a stone's throw from the East Side Gallery.

-sly Berlin occupies a contemporary building on Petersburger Straße, facing the repurposed former warehouses of the district.
-We step into a lobby with sleek lines, polished concrete and light wood, indirect lighting that shifts with the hour.
-The rooms play the minimalist card, king-size bedding, natural stone bathrooms, generous picture windows over the roofs of Friedrichshain.
-The spa offers sauna, hammam and treatment cabins, the fitness remains accessible until 22h.
-From 150,79 € a night, the 9/10 score on 3169 reviews reflects attentive service and impeccable cleanliness.
-The ground-floor restaurant serves Asian-Mediterranean fusion cuisine, decent without being memorable.
+sly Berlin occupies a contemporary building on Petersburger Straße, facing the rehabilitated former warehouses of the district.
+We step into a lobby with clean lines, polished concrete and light wood, indirect lighting that changes with the hour.
+The rooms play the minimalist card, king-size bedding, natural stone bathrooms, generous picture windows over the rooftops of Friedrichshain.
+The spa offers sauna, hammam and treatment cabins, the fitness room remains accessible until 22h.
+From 150,79 € per night, the 9/10 rating on 3169 reviews reflects attentive service and impeccable cleanliness.
+The ground-floor restaurant serves Asian-Mediterranean fusion cuisine, correct without being memorable.
 A design address that works for short urban stays, less for long gastronomic weekends ✨

 What makes this hotel unique